Extirpater/AirhockeyAI/README.md

 /Moter_driver -> Serial command translations from python code to Arduino Leonardo Motor Sheild

 /neat algo -> NEAT algorithim class declarations

+## How To Run Code

+Main directory is under /HOCKEY2.
+Run main.py to see the simulation and play of the AI NEAT agent